Why some cancers come back

 Giving chemotherapy in a series of treatments helps to catch as many cells dividing as possible.
 Cells that were resting when you had your first treatment, may be dividing when you have your next and so will be more likely to die.

-But it is unlikely that any chemotherapy treatment will kill every single cancer cell in the body.
+But it is unlikely that any chemotherapy treatment kills every single cancer cell in the body.
 Doctors try to reduce the number of cancer cells as much as possible.
-The remaining cells will be killed off by the body's own defences (immune system) or may die off naturally.
+The immune system kills off the remaining cells or they may die off.

 You might find it helpful to read more about how chemotherapy works.